Everything We Know About the Brussels Attacks So Far

-Update: The Islamic State has claimed responsibility for the attacks.
-Read more here.

-Multiple blasts have hit the Belgian capital of Brussels, with two explosions at Brussels national airport at around 8 AM and a third in the metro system shortly after.
-At least 34 people have been killed at last count, on top of more than 150 injured.
+Multiple blasts have hit the Belgian capital of Brussels, with two explosions at Brussels national airport at around 08:00 and a third in the Metro system shortly after.
+So far, the death toll is 26, with 136 wounded, though both of those numbers could rise.

 Videos by VICE

 The two explosions at Zaventem airport took place in the departures hall, reportedly close to the American Airlines departures desk.
-Belgian authorities have confirmed that one of the blasts was caused by a suicide bomber, while the local media has reported that the second was a bomb detonated from a distance.
+Belgian authorities have confirmed that one of the blasts was caused by a suicide bomber, while local media report that the second was a bomb detonated from a distance.
 An eyewitness said that the second, louder explosion took down ceiling panels and destroyed pipes.

 “It was atrocious.
 The ceilings collapsed,” he said.
 “There was blood everywhere, injured people, bags everywhere.
 We were walking in the debris.
 It was a war scene.”

-La Stib, the Metro operator, has confirmed that 15 people were killed in the explosion at Maalbeck station, with 55 injured—ten critically.
+La Stib, the Metro operator, has confirmed that 15 people were killed in the explosion at Maalbeck station, with 55 injured – 10 critically.

-Libération newspaper reports that the border between France and Belgium is closed to all traffic, while extra police and soldiers have reportedly been sent to bolster security in Paris’s two main airports, Charles de Gaulle and Orly.
-French Interior Minister Bernard Cazeneuve has said around 1,600 extra police will be deployed to borders, airports, and stations, with 400 more focusing on Paris.
+Libération newspaper reports that the border between France and Belgium is closed to all traffic, while extra police and soldiers have reportedly been sent to bolster security in Paris’ two main airports, Charles de Gaulle and Orly.
+French interior minister Bernard Cazeneuve has said around 1,600 extra police will be deployed to borders, airports and stations, with 400 more focusing on Paris.

 Numerous world leaders have commented on the situation.
 David Cameron tweeted, “I am shocked and concerned by the events in Brussels.
 We will do everything we can to help,” while French President François Hollande said, “I express my full solidarity with the Belgian people.
 The whole of Europe has been hit through the Brussels attacks.”

-European Council President Donald Tusk said the bombings marked “another low” by terrorists, adding: “I am appalled by the bombings this morning at Zaventem airport and the European district in Brussels that have cost several innocent lives and injured many others.”
+European Council president Donald Tusk said the bombings marked “another low” by terrorists, adding: “I am appalled by the bombings this morning at Zaventem airport and the European district in Brussels which have cost several innocent lives and injured many others.”

 For updates on the ongoing situation, visit VICE News.